ChrisHuie/agents-playground/README.md

 # 🤖 Agents Playground

 A comprehensive toolkit for experimenting with AI agents using Python.
-This project provides a structured foundation for building, testing, and deploying AI agents with support for multiple AI providers including OpenAI and Anthropic.
+This project provides a structured foundation for building, testing, and deploying AI agents with support for multiple AI providers including **Google Gemini 2.0 Flash**, OpenAI, and Anthropic.

 ## 🚀 Quick Start